Kishore007raj/App_project/README.md

 ## Acknowledgments

-- This project was inspired by the need for a simple and customizable password generator.
+- This project was inspired by the need for a simple password generator.
 - Special thanks to the Python community for providing valuable resources and guidance.
+- This is one of my first ever projects made!